AngleProtocol/angle-docs/borrowing-module/vaults/fees.md

 This debt increase through fees may happen at four (optional) moments:

 1. When minting agTokens if there is a **mint fee**
-2. During the life of the vault if agTokens is borrowed, through the **stability fee**
+2. During the life of the vault if agTokens are borrowed, through the **stability fee**
 3. When repaying an agToken debt if there is a **repay fee**
 4. When a liquidation happens, through the **liquidation surcharge**